neetly/figma-agent-linux/README.md

 ```

 > [!TIP]
-> You can run this script again to update this service to the latest version.
+> You can run the command again to update this service to the latest version.

 ### Package Managers